 การศึกษาการใช้ภาพพจน์ในนวนิยายจีน เรื่อง “กุหลาบแดงกับกุหลาบขาว”

-The study found that figures of speech in the Chinese novel “Red Rose and White Rose” were categorized into seven types.
+The study found that figures of speech in the Chinese novel “Hongmeigui Yu Baimeigui” were categorized into ten types.
 (1) The simile was a figure of speech in which two things are compared in a way that indicates that a comparison is being made.
 (2) The metaphor was a comparison to reveal more detail and dominant features.
 (3) Hyperbole was a purposeful exaggeration.
 (4) An oxymoron was a combination of contradictory or incongruous words.
 (5) Onomatopoeia was a sound created by a living being, a non-living object.
-(6) A rhetorical question was a question that makes a point instead of seeking an answer. and (7) Analogy was a comparison by using proverbs and idioms.
+(6) A rhetorical question was a question that makes a point instead of seeking an answer.
+(7) Repetition was a word or phrase used multiple times in a text.
+(8) Comparison was a word to compare similarities and differences.
+(9) Meiosis was used to minimize the importance of something and (10) Analogy was a comparison by using proverbs and idioms.

 References